Cobra-Closet/.github/profile/README.md

 # Cobra Closet
-The Mix Match Closet App is a full-stack application designed to streamline wardrobe management and outfit selection for users.
+The Cobra Closet app is a full-stack application designed to streamline wardrobe management and outfit selection for users.
 This application leverages an Express server on the backend and React on the frontend.

 ## Features
 - User Wardrobe Management: Allows users to save and organize items in their wardrobe.